Jhonnatan7br/Node.js_Services_-_RESTful_API/README.md

 Update POST routes to handle

 In a production scenario, failing to sanitize and validate incoming POST data and then sending that same POST data back in the response can lead to vulnerabilities.

+In two different terminals run each command, with current working directory set to the mock-srv folder.
+$ npm run static
+$ npm run dev

+Next we'll navigate to http://localhost:5050 and select Electronics from the category selector.
+In a production scenario, proper validation should be implemented to ensure data integrity and security.

+# Going Real Time Production